phenixdigital/phoenix_storybook/guides/sandboxing.md

 In `PhxLiveStorybook` your components live within the storybook, so they share some context with the storybook: **styling** and **scripts**.

-While the original Storybook for React only [relies on iframes](https://storybook.js.org/docs/react/configure/story-rendering), we found them quite slow and don't want them to be the default choice.
+While the original Storybook for React only [relies on iframes](https://storybook.js.org/docs/react/configure/story-rendering), we find them quite slow and don't want them to be the default choice.

 This guide will explain: